SamVerschueren/gulp-cordova-plugin/readme.md

 });
 ```

-It's also possible to use a specific version of a plugin.
+It's also possible to use a specific version of a plugin as well as to use the fetch option.

 ```js
 const gulp = require('gulp');